The Virgin Birth of Jesus declares his deity

 Jesus appoints his apostles as judges over Israel

-Jesus said to his apostles, “Ye are they which have continued with me in my temptations.
-And I appoint unto you a kingdom, as my Father has appointed unto me; That ye may eat and drink at my table in my kingdom, and sit on thrones judging the twelve tribes of Israel” (Lk 22:28-30).
+Jesus said to his apostles, “You are those who have continued with me in my trials; as my Father appointed a kingdom for me, so do I appoint for you that you may eat and drink at my table in my kingdom, and sit on thrones judging the twelve tribes of Israel” (Lk 22:28-30).

 David’s Son is David’s Lord